gbuenor73/gbuenor73/README.md

 <!-- 🌱 I am currently learning Machine Learning and Data Science
 - 👯 I am looking to collaborate on my github repositories
 - 🤔 I am looking for help with Python, C, C++ and Java. -->
-- 📫 How to reach me: gbuenor@live.com
+- 📫 How to reach me: mail: gbuenor@live.com or  phone: +5511951269909
+- 💬 Ask me about Bueno
+- Nationality: Brazilian

+⚡ Fun fact: I am skateboarder, I like cars, motorcycles, or anything that has an engine

 <br/>